 Search Results

-Voltaren relieves the symptoms of inflammation, such as pain and swelling, by blocking the synthesis of the molecules (prostaglandins) responsible for inflammation, pain and fever.
-It has no effect on the causes of inflammation or fever.
+Taking Voltaren can relieve symptoms of inflammation such as pain and swelling by blocking the synthesis of the molecules (prostaglandins) responsible for inflammation, pain and fever.
+However, it cannot treat the causes.

 Monitoring during your treatment with Voltaren